 A 1-day introductory snow safety seminar based on up-to-date curriculum and scenarios highlighting the local Mt.
 Baker backcountry weather and terrain.
 Meant to inspire further education, this course features both classroom and field exercises in backcountry safety, decision making, and transceiver based rescue techniques.

-- Avalanche Awareness 101: The Avalanche Triangle
+- Beginning Avalanche Awareness

 - Risk Management & Decision Making

 - Ski Area Policies & Signage

 - Avalanche Rescue: Principles & Practice

 Designed for new transceiver users, the field exercises provide basic orientation to transceiver use and rescue equipment in scenarios that build rescue skills.

 - Companion Rescue

 Please bring your backcountry rescue gear and outerwear appropriate for the afternoon field session.
 Skis/Snowboards will not be used.